House (1977 film)

-House (ハウス, Hausu) is a 1977 Japanese experimental comedy horror film directed and produced by Nobuhiko Obayashi.
+House (ハウス, Hausu) is a 1977 Japanese comedy horror film directed and produced by Nobuhiko Obayashi.
 It is about a schoolgirl traveling with her six friends to her ailing aunt's country home, where they come face to face with supernatural events as the girls are, one by one, devoured by the home.
 It stars mostly amateur actors, with only Kimiko Ikegami and Yōko Minamida having any notable previous acting experience.
 The musical score was performed by the rock band Godiego.

 Toho Studios approached Obayashi with the suggestion to make a film like Jaws.
 Influenced by ideas from his daughter Chigumi, he developed ideas for a script by Chiho Katsura.
 After the project was green-lit, it was put on hold for two years as no one at Toho wanted to direct it.
 However, Obayashi kept promoting the film until the studio allowed him to direct it himself.
 House was filmed on one of Toho’s largest sets, where Obayashi shot the film without a storyboard over a period of about two months.

-It received generally negative reviews, but was a box office hit in Japan.
-It received a wide release in 2009 and 2010 in North America where it received more favorable reviews and has since received a cult following.
+The film, which received generally negative reviews, was a box office hit in Japan.
+After being widely released in North America in 2009 and 2010, it was met with more favorable response and has since gained a cult following.